 DATAPATH SEARCH INTERVIEW PREP

 This information has been assembled into the most comprehensive and concise candidate preparation that we’ve seen anywhere.
-By spending twenty minutes or so with this prep, the candidate will eliminate nearly all of the pitfalls and questions that surround the interview process.
+By spending twenty minutes or so with this prep, you will eliminate nearly all of the pitfalls and questions that surround the interview process.
 We hope you will find it useful and informative, and good luck on your interview!

 “Absolutely the most important and critical component to a successful interview.
 Be sure to print out the attached PDF and review it several times before your upcoming interview.”